sharklang/sharklang/WhyChooseJava.md

 I have several times heard that the choice of language *does not really matter* for green IT, beyond the choice of compiled vs. interpreted:

- - AOT compiled C/C++/Go/Graal and close behind JIT compiled like java, js V8, PHP 8 or Python+Numba, Ruby 3.0+JIT
+ - AOT compiled C/C++/Go/Graal and close behind JIT compiled like java, js V8, PHP 8, Python+Numba or Ruby 3.0+JIT
- - vs. interpretted (pure Python, PHP 7, Perl, Ruby 2.0...).
+ - Interpretted pure Python, PHP 7, Perl, Ruby 2.0...

 It is partially true, because it depends on what the choice was about, and what was meant by "does not really matter".